Comparing Honey Crisps to Braeburns

 So, why doesn’t the neighbor’s house make the cut?

 Because one (or more) of the following usually apply:

 One.
-Timing.
-Specifically, it sold too far back.
+It sold too far back.

 To be a Comp, the sale must be within the last six months.